briannorman/eli/README.md

 2. Click the extension icon in your Chrome toolbar
 3. Select your project from the "Select Project" dropdown
 4. Select a variant from the "Select Variant" dropdown (e.g., v1, v2)
+   - **Note:** Changing the variant will automatically refresh the page
 5. Click "Inject Script"
 6. Your script will be injected into the current page

 ### Hot Reloading

 1. Make changes to your variant files (JS, HTML, or SCSS)
-2. In the extension popup, click "Reload Current Page" (or just refresh the page manually)
+2. Refresh the page manually (or change the variant in the dropdown to automatically refresh)
 3. The updated script will be injected automatically (if auto-inject is enabled) or you can click "Inject Script" again

 ### Auto-Inject